joel-day/LeetCode-Workspace/README.md

 # 151. Reverse Words in a String
 #### Intuition:
 The goal is to return all the words in the list without the extra whitespaces and in reverse order; this is in three steps.
 First remove leading and trailing whitespaces, then split the string at each internal space and return non-empty words as a list in reverse order, then rejoin these words into a string.

 Note: Use [::-1] to reverse sort the list without creating an additional variable.

 #### Approach:
 - Use 'strip' to remove leading and trailing spaces.
 - Use 'split()[::-1]' to create a list of words in reverse order.
 The trick is to sort by '-1' to easily satisfy the reverse order constraint.
-This will also handle any repeated spaces between words.
+This will also handle any repeated space between words.
-- Simple use join with ' ' to create the output string.
+- Simply use join with ' ' to create the output string.

 #### Complexity:
  - Time Complexity: ( O(n) )